nmingotti/Cuis-Smalltalk-CronDaemon/README.md

 CronDaemon default enable.
 " .
 You may want to see when the CronDaemon wakes up and check who has to be run."
 CronDaemon default transcriptLogQ: true.

-cu1 _ CronUnitEvery new: (Duration seconds: 3) name: 'test unit 1'
+cu1 _ CronUnitEvery new: (Duration seconds: 5) name: 'test-1'
-				    do: [ Transcript log: 'running unit 1' ] .
+	              do: [  Transcript log: '---> run test-1' . ] .
+CronDaemon default addUnit: cu1.

-cu2 _ CronUnitEvery new: (Duration seconds: 12) name: 'test unit 2'
+cu2 _ CronUnitEvery new: (Duration seconds: 10) name: 'test-2'
-				 do: [ Transcript log: 'running unit 2' ] .
+	              do: [  Transcript log: '---> run test-2' . ] .
+CronDaemon default addUnit: cu2.

-CronDaemon default listAllUnits .
+". see registered units, see also other methods in protocol: 'manageUnits'' " CronDaemon default listUnits .

-". disable / enable a CronUnit"
+". disable / enable a CronUnit. "
 cu1 disable.
 cu1 enable.

-". if you delete a unit it is gone, CronDaemon does not store them. " cu1 _ nil.       ". cu1 is gone, CronDaemon will not find it anymore, unless it has some other reference somewhere. "

 ". disable / enable the CronDaemon "
 CronDaemon default disable.